-Provided that acceptable evidence of such an absence (e.g. a medical certificate stating specifically the reason for absence) is presented for consideration by the Senior Years Learning Leader (Years 10-12) or the Middle Years Learning Leader (Years 7-9) or the Assistant Principal Curriculum in accordance with the QCAA's QCE Handbook, students may be granted permission to sit for the examination.
+Provided that acceptable evidence of such an absence (e.g. a medical certificate stating specifically the reason for absence) is presented for consideration by the Senior Years Learning Leader (Years 10-12) or the Middle Years Learning Leader (Years 7-9) or the Assistant Principal Curriculum in accordance with the QCE and QCIA policies and procedures handbook students may be granted permission to sit for the examination.

 In the Junior School a student who is absent from an examination without the College knowing in advance of the examination, may not be granted the opportunity to complete an examination after the due date.
 Students who are unwell or other extenuating circumstances may be given the opportunity by their teacher to complete assessment.
-Students in Year 10 enrolled in TAFE, external courses or SBAs are required to attend exams at school on the day they are scheduled as per the assessment calendar.

 In the Senior School only students with AARA or for extenuating circumstances will a student who is absent from an examination without the College knowing in advance of the examination, be granted the opportunity to complete an examination after the due date.
 This will be decided in consultation with Queensland Curriculum Assessment Authority (QCAA) and the College Principal.
-Students in Year 11 and 12 enrolled in TAFE, external courses or SBAs are required to attend exams at school on the day they are scheduled as per the assessment calendar.

-Students with known absences (sporting commitments) will need to meet with the Assistant Principal in advance as changes of examination dates may not be approved and Senior students may be given a Not-Rated (NR) which will affect their QCE points and ATAR calculations.
+Students with known absences (sporting commitments) will need to meet with the Senior or Middle Years Learning Leader or Assistant Principal in advance as changes of examination dates may not be approved and in particular Senior students may be given a Not-Rated (NR) which will affect their QCE points and ATAR calculations.